honzajavorek/honzajavorek.cz/content/2017-05-04_how-corporations-can-attract-good-engineers.md

 ### Offer Career

 Often companies don't offer adequate career advancement to engineers.
-For many software engineers, manager positions are not an acceptable advancement.
-You need to have two separate tracks:
+Many software engineers do not have ambitions to advance to a manager position.
+To give them some space to grow, you should have two separate tracks:

 - Manager Career Track
 - Technical Career Track

-Of course, there are people who will do great as managers, but there needs to be a choice for the rest of us.
 Imagine higher technical positions as architects, analysts, mentors.
 [My friend](http://petrnohejl.cz/) from [STRV](https://www.strv.com/) became an Android specialist and his task is to keep track of the best techniques in the field and to educate the rest of the company about them.

-## Where to Find More Employees
+## How to Change the Game

-Everybody knows currently the market with software engineers is quite unhealthy.
-There is extremely high demand, but limited offer.
-That makes engineers very hard to hire and very well paid.
-Today finishing studies of information technologies looks like this:

-- Monday - graduation
-- Tuesday - hangover
-- Wednesday - interview, accepted, 20000 CZK first salary

-No prior experience required.
-Software engineers don't look for work.
-They get ten offers per week.
-They are very picky.
-If they lose job, they go for several months of vacation.
-They never experienced any actual _job seeking_.

-In such environment it's very hard to hire someone.
-But that doesn't mean you cannot change the game.

-### Foster

 Think long-term and train your future employees.
 Think big and don't limit this to your company.
 The whole market has a problem, so a big part of the market needs to unite their efforts to make a difference.

 You basically need to make sure more people gets trained as software engineers, which will not only feed the demand, but it will also devalue the software engineer position to a blue collar job.

-Logically, the people in the market should defend their exclusive positions and should prevent you doing such moves.
+Logically, we should defend our exclusive positions and should prevent you doing such moves.
 The good news are that's not the case.
-The same people who can afford anything thanks to being a scarce resource, will volunteer to help you to bring more people to the market.
+Although we're the ones who can afford anything exactly thanks to being a scarce resource, we will volunteer to help you to bring more people to the market.

 Why?
-First, the gap is so large it won't actually change anything on their position.
-On the contrary - by teaching others, they'll become even more experienced and more valued.
-Second, they feel socially responsible.
-They see how people with low-paid jobs can easily reach very comfortable lives just by going through a couple of programming courses.
-They see impact.
-For them, teaching beginners is Open Source in the real life.
+First, currently the gap is so large it won't actually change anything on our position.
+On the contrary - by teaching others, we'll become even more experienced and more valued.
+Second, we feel socially responsible.
+We see how people with low-paid jobs can easily reach very comfortable lives just by going through a couple of programming courses.
+We see impact.
+For us, teaching beginners is Open Source in the real life.

 Imagine a funnel like this: